Lady Evelyn Beauchamp: Marriage and later life

 On 8 October 1923, Lady Evelyn Herbert married Brograve Beauchamp at St Margaret's, Westminster.
 They had one child, Patricia Evelyn Beauchamp (11 July 1925 – 7 October 2014).
 It was a difficult birth, after which Evelyn was told she would not be able to have more children.
 In 1949 Patricia married Major Michael William Thomas Leatham, and had two sons, Simon Anthony Michael Leatham (born 1951) and Edward Arthur Martyn Leatham (born 1953).

 Brograve became a baronet on the death of his father in February 1925.
 He served as Conservative Member of Parliament for Walthamstow East from 1931 to 1945, and died 25 August 1976 at the age of 79.

 Like her father and brother, Lady Evelyn owned a number of racehorses and often attended race meetings, being described in the press as "petite, charming and immensely popular in racing circles".
 She was also closely involved in London Society and regularly appeared in Society publications like The Tatler.
-She remained on close terms with her to brother Henry, and helped supervise the refurbishment and modernisation of Highclere after Henry became 6th Earl.
+She remained on close terms with her brother Henry, and helped supervise the refurbishment and modernisation of Highclere after Henry became 6th Earl.

 In July 1935 she was injured in a serious car accident on her way to Newmarket, Suffolk, and recuperated in the London nursing home established by her mother during the First World War.
 She later suffered from a number of strokes.

 Lady Evelyn died in London on 31 January 1980 aged 78, three years after Sir Brograve.
 She is buried beside her husband in Putney Vale Cemetery in South West London.
 Howard Carter is also buried at Putney Vale.

 Relationship with Howard Carter

-Lady Evelyn had known Howard Carter since she was a child, with Carter often visiting the Carnarvon's homes in London and Hampshire.
+Lady Evelyn had known Howard Carter, 27 years her senior, since she was a child, with Carter often visiting the Carnarvon's homes in London and Hampshire.
 From 1920, Evelyn began to accompany her father on his annual winter trips to Egypt, where she and Carter were on friendly terms.
 While there were later suggestions of a discreet romantic relationship between the two, there is no evidence of any rumour or gossip among those present at the time.
 Lady Evelyn denied the idea, later telling her daughter Patricia that "at first I was in awe of him, later I was rather frightened of him", she resenting Carter's "determination" to come between her and her father.
 More recently, the 8th Earl of Carnarvon dismissed the story, describing Carter as a "stoical loner".